Ask Slashdot: What's a Practical Response To the Equifax Breach? - Slashdot

 The average person is not an Equifax top exec that was able to cash out before the news got out.

 Shut it down and fine the executives!
-(Score:1)
+(Score:2, Interesting)

 Class-action will only transfer additional costs on to the consumers.